kubedb/docs/docs/guides/postgres/scaling/horizontal-scaling/scale-horizontally/index.md

 **Verify Scale-down Succeeded:**

-If everything goes well, `KubeDB` enterprise operator will scale down the StatefulSet's `Pod`.
-After the scaling process is completed successfully, the `KubeDB` enterprise operator updates the replicas of the `Postgres` object.
+If everything goes well, `KubeDB` Ops Manager will scale down the StatefulSet's `Pod`.
+After the scaling process is completed successfully, the `KubeDB` Ops Manager updates the replicas of the `Postgres` object.

 Now, we will wait for `PostgresOpsRequest` to be successful.
 Run the following command to watch `PostgresOpsRequest` cr,